-"He was wounded for our transgressions, He was bruised for our iniquities: the chastisement of our peace was upon Him, and with His stripes we are healed.
-All we like sheep have gone astray; we have turned every one to his own way: and the LORD hath laid on Him the iniquity of us all" (Isaiah 53:4-6).

-This could well be translated into modem speech: "The LORD hath laid on Him the karma of us all."
+"He was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him, and with his stripes we are healed.
+All we like sheep have gone astray; we have turned every one to his own way: and the LORD hath laid on him the iniquity of us all" (Isa.
+53:4-6).
+This could well be translated into modem speech: "The LORD hath laid on Him the fate of us all."

 God has not been reposing in sublime indifference, feeling nothing of our woe.
 The idea which declares that evil is unreal, that God cannot feel it, is contradicted in the Bible.
-God does feel evil, He is infinitely disturbed by it, precisely because He Himself is not evil.
+God does feel evil.
+He is infinitely disturbed by it, precisely because He Himself is not evil.
 He is so much concerned about it that He plunged into the sea of human sin to take upon Himself its full penalty, and thus to cleanse the tide of humanity that will accept His salvation.

 Then is there any meaning to the sufferings we still endure?
 Yes, much.
-Paul calls upon those who love truth to "rejoice in My sufferings, and fill up that which is behind of the afflictions of Christ in my flesh for his body's sake" (Col. 1:24).
+Paul calls upon those who love truth to "rejoice in my sufferings, and fill up that which is behind of the afflictions of Christ in my flesh for his body's sake" (Col. 1:24).

-When the eye of faith looks upon the sufferings of Christ, immediately we realize a kinship with Him; we become one with Him; we "know Him . . . and the fellowship of His sufferings, being made conformable unto His death" (Phil.
+When the eye of faith looks upon the sufferings of Christ, immediately we realize a kinship with Him; we become one with Him; we "know him . . . and the fellowship of His sufferings, being made conformable unto his death" (Phil.
 3:10).
 Our sufferings are in "fellowship" with His sufferings in that we share with Him the privilege of demonstrating the victory of faith over evil.
 None is in vain.
 The true disciple must share the life of his Master.
 Jesus said, "Remember the word that I said unto you, The servant is not greater than his lord.
-If they have persecuted Me, they will also persecute you" (John 15:20).
+If they have persecuted me, they will also persecute you" (John 15:20).

 That persecution is very difficult for us to bear if we think that it is God who inflicts it.
 But if we know that the agent is Satan, we can endure it joyfully because we realize a "fellowship" with Christ.
 It is no longer pointless, meaningless suffering.
-If we were transported to some place of reward (what some people call "heaven") without our having experienced suffering in this life, we would feel miserably out of place in the presence of Jesus, who has had to endure so much suffering on our account.
-Humans who want to have fellowship with God on any level requires, must also have fellowship with Him in suffering.2 Only then will they be able to appreciate His gift of salvation.
+If we were transported to Heaven without our having experienced suffering in this life, we would feel miserably out of place in the presence of Jesus, who has had to endure so much suffering on our account.
+Humans who want to have fellowship with God on any level must also have fellowship with Him in suffering.
+Only then will they be able to appreciate His gift of salvation.